haochuan/react-fundamental/doc/part13/webpack-basic.md

 # Webpack Basic

 This section aims to give you a little taste of what is happening behind the scene in order to run your React code inside browsers at a very high level.
 If you are using `create-react-app`, you do not need to worry about anything we will talk about here since `create-react-app` has already done all the configuration for you.
-This topic can go much deeper, but that is not the requirement for this course and what we should be focused on.
+This topic can go much deeper, but those advanced topics are not required for this course and are not what we should be focused on.

-Before we jupm into the topic, let's take a look at those "statements":
+Before we jump into the topic, let's take a look at some "statements":

 * React components are mostly written in Javascript ES6 with JSX syntax.
 * Browsers can understand some parts of ES6, but not all.
 * Broswers have no idea about what JSX is and how to run that.

-In that case, in order to run our React code in the browswer, you have to do some transformation work, to make the browser understand the code.
+In that case, in order to run our React code in the browser, you have to do some transformation work, to make the browser understand the code.

 ### [Babel](https://babeljs.io/)